wgslr/getting-started/README.md

 Oneprovider Onepanel management interface:

 ```
-https://<ip or domain if your Oneprovider instnce>:9443
+https://<ip or domain of your Oneprovider instance>:9443
 ```

 Onezone Onepanel management interface:

 ```
-https://<ip or domain if your Onezone instnce>:9443
+https://<ip or domain if your Onezone instance>:9443
 ```

 Onezone Portal

 ```
-https://<ip or domain if your Onezone instnce>
+https://<ip or domain if your Onezone instance>
 ```

-Use a basic auth method to login into Onezone if you haven't configured [OpenID](#openid).
-The default credentials to Onezone and to Onepanel of Onezone and Oneprovider are:
+Use a basic authentication method to login into Onezone if you haven't configured [OpenID](#openid).
+The default credentials to Onezone and to Onepanel are:

 ```
 user: admin